LeGmask/numWorkshop/readme.md

 workshop = Workshop("email", "password")

 toaster = Script(name="name", description="description", content="print('hello-world')", public=True)
-workshop.createScript(toaster)
+workshop.create_script(toaster)
 toaster.content = "print('nsi.xyz')"
-# since we use the script name to get acess and edit your script, your should use the name parameter
+# Since we use the script name to get acess and edit your script, your should use the name parameter
-# of the editScript function, this will update the script at the end of the process and not break script
+# of the edit_script method, this will update the script at the end of the process and not break script
 # Other parameter are updated throught Script object...
-workshop.editScript(toaster, name="namev2")
+workshop.edit_script(toaster, name="namev2")
-workshop.deleteScript(toaster)
+workshop.delete_script(toaster)

-script = workshop.getScript(https://workshop.numworks.com/python/thierry-barry/annuite_constante) # this return a script object
+script = workshop.get_script(https://workshop.numworks.com/python/thierry-barry/annuite_constante)  # This return a script object.
 print(script)
 ```